Duties and Responsibilities

 Dr. Kris Meyer earned an Associate in Arts degree from Waldorf, a Bachelor of Science in Education and a Master’s of Science in School Counseling from Buena Vista University, Storm Lake, Iowa, a Ph.D. in Educational Leadership & Policy Studies from Iowa State University in Ames, Iowa, and an Endorsement in Administration (Principal) from Dordt College, in Sioux Center, Iowa.

 Dr. Meyer has worked as an elementary school counselor in Forest City, Iowa, as an academic counselor at North Iowa Area Community College in Mason City, Iowa, as an adjunct professor for the University of Northern Iowa in education as well as school and mental health counseling, and as the Director and Assistant Professor for School and Mental Health Counseling Graduate Programs for Buena Vista University in Storm Lake, Iowa.
-She recently retired as the Principal of St. Paul’s Lutheran School in Waverly, Iowa and is currently part-time faculty with graduate program of School Counseling for Buena Vista University.
+She is currently the Principal of St. Paul’s Lutheran School in Waverly, Iowa.

 After serving as a volunteer emergency medical technician for many years, Dr. Meyer now collaborates with county emergency management as part of a Critical Incident Stress Management team.